Solana Portfolio Tracking: The Token-Account and Rent Model (2026)

 Solana Portfolio Tracking: The Token-Account and Rent Model

-- A Solana wallet (System Account) holds no tokens directly — it owns one SPL token account per token type.
+- A Solana wallet (System Account) holds no tokens directly.
+It owns one SPL token account per token type, each at its own address.

-- Each token account holds a SOL rent deposit (~0.002 SOL) to stay active — a real balance component.
+- Each token account holds a SOL rent deposit (around 0.002 SOL) to stay active, so that locked SOL is a real, reclaimable balance component.

-- A token account can persist at zero token balance while still holding rent → empty accounts are not nothing.
+- A token account can persist at zero token balance while still holding its rent, so empty accounts are not nothing.

-- Tracking = discover and reconcile every token account, not read one balance mapping.
+- Tracking means discovering and reconciling every token account plus any stake accounts, not reading one balance mapping.

-- Token extensions (Token-2022: transfer hooks, confidential transfers) add behaviour — recognise them.
+- Token-2022 extensions (transfer hooks, confidential transfers) add behaviour a tracker must recognise.

-- Cost basis uses the jurisdiction method as anywhere; the hard part is completeness + internal-transfer classification.
+- Cost basis uses the jurisdiction method as on any chain; the hard part is completeness and internal-transfer classification.

 The model: one account per token